 Before coming to the University of Oregon, Boss taught at Brigham Young University for three years (1992-95), Ball State University for one year (1991-92), and Yale University for one year (1990-91).
 He served as undergraduate theory coordinator at BYU and also coordinated the freshman theory and aural skills program at Yale.
 His courses at the University of Oregon include undergraduate form and analysis, 20th-century counterpoint, Schenkerian analysis, post-tonal analysis, motivic analysis, advanced aural skills, music theory pedagogy, the history of music theory, graduate 20th-century music history, and graduate seminars on topics including Schoenberg's vocal music, Schoenberg’s twelve-tone music, and neo-Riemannian analysis.

 Boss is involved in professional service at the national and regional levels.
-He presently serves on the Society for Music Theory’s Subventions Committee, was reviews editor for Music Theory Online, the SMT's electronic journal, from 2001-2006, and served as a member of the SMT's Professional Development Committee from 1995-2000.
+He was reviews editor for Music Theory Online, the SMT's electronic journal, from 2001-2006.
 He was reviews editor, associate editor, and editor-in-chief of the Journal of Music Theory from 1989 to 1991, and served on the editorial board for the Journal of Music Theory Pedagogy from 2005-2010.
 He frequently serves as a peer reviewer for book publishers as well as journals.
 He has been president of the West Coast Conference of Music Theory and Analysis since 2003, and has helped determine their programs for numerous meetings.
 He has also served on program committees for the Rocky Mountain Society for Music Theory.

 - Schoenberg’s Twelve-Tone Music: Symmetry and the Musical Idea (Cambridge University Press, 2014).

-- Co-editor (with Heather Holmquest, Russell Knight, Inés Thiebaut and Brent Yorgason), Form and Process in Music, 1300-2014: An Analytic Sampler (Cambridge Scholars Publishing, forthcoming)
+- Co-editor (with Heather Holmquest, Russell Knight, Inés Thiebaut and Brent Yorgason), Form and Process in Music, 1300-2014: An Analytic Sampler (Cambridge Scholars Publishing, 2016)

 - Co-editor (with Brad Osborn, Tim Pack and Stephen Rodgers), Analyzing the Music of Living Composers (and Others) (Cambridge Scholars Publishing, 2013).